lputruele/AnalisisEstatico/README.md

 To run it:
 * Run the script: ./analyze.sh tests/test1

-Ohter test programs are located on /TP/tests
+Other test programs are located on /TP/tests